Assistive Technology Support for Students with Reading Difficulties

 Text-to-speech readers convert text on a computer screen to spoken words to be read aloud to a student.

-- AIM-VA - AIM-VA provides accessible instructional materials to eligible Virginia K-12 students who have an Individualized Education Program (IEP) and are unable to access traditional print.
-For additional information on AIM-VA and to see if your child is eligible, please visit our Accessible Instructional Materials page.
+Accessible Instructional Materials-VA (AIM-VA) - AIM-VA provides accessible instructional materials to eligible Virginia K-12 students who have an Individualized Education Program (IEP) and are unable to access traditional print.
+AIM-VA Eligibility Requirements

-- Bookshare - Bookshare is another company that provides access to accessible books for students with print deficits.
+Bookshare - Bookshare provides access to accessible books for students with print deficits.
 Bookshare is free to students who qualify.
+To register for an individual or organizational membership, please visit Bookshare's Sign Up page.